devth/devth.github.com/about.md

   caption: Google Streetview, Seattle, 2007
 ---

-Software engineer with nearly two decades experience crafting quality web apps.
+Full stack software engineer with two decades experience growing web and mobile apps.
+Cares about Developer Experience as much as User Experience.
+Very interested in making your life easier!

-Very interested in making your life easier.
-I care deeply about wielding technology to build great products and experiences and have worked on doing exactly that at every layer of the stack:
+I wield technology to build great products and experiences and strive toward doing exactly that at every layer of the stack:

 - iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications